The Pen and the Sword: Best Mates for Life

 Predictably, women got on board with the rebranding of rape, as they usually do when males find new ways to name themselves as victims, to detract from female victims, and to blame women for something.
 Women are usually the first ones on board with helping men hurt women.
 And men are experts at painting themselves as victims and martyrs.

 Rape, in the minds of many, now also means a woman ‘forces’ a male to pop a boner and stick it to her.
 And strangely, rape now also means a dick forcibly entering an anus.
 But the thing is this, even if the former is forced, it is not rape.
 It may be a sexual assault, and if so, it needs to have its own label.
 The latter is NOT RAPE.
 It actually already has its own label.
 It is called forcible sodomy.
-Women are also frequently forcibly sodomized by men, sometimes in addition to being raped.
+Women are also frequently forcibly sodomized by men, more often than men are forcibly sodomized by men, and often in addition to being raped.
 But ignoring and/or broadening existing definitions has achieved its goal.
 We’ve taken the focus off what men do to women.
 And sex crimes are no longer seen primarily as the domain of male perps.
 Congratulations men and the dangerous women who support them.

 Letting Victims Define Crimes